 Polish children with some of the crew aboard the Sontay.

-As if to prove its reputation as “the country that has everything except bird’s milk,” New Zealand gave a spectacular welcome to the newcomers on 1 November, 1944.
-Even the Wellington weather put on a special show.
+As if to prove its reputation as “the country that has everything except bird’s milk,” even the Wellington weather put on a special show for the newcomers on 1 November, 1944.

 Jadzia: “I was in a fairy country.
-It was a beautiful day, greenery everywhere, beautiful houses, coloured roofs… I almost could not believe it.”
-At a dignified 14 she was unable to express her joy in the way the little boys did, but felt their exuberance later that day when she saw them jumping with glee on their new beds.
+It was a beautiful day, greenery everywhere, beautiful houses, coloured rooves… I almost could not believe it.”
+Wanting to remain a dignified young woman, she did not express her joy in the way the little boys did when, later that day, she saw them jumping with glee on their new beds, but felt and enjoyed their exuberance.

 Friendly and generous crowds in Palmerston North and scores of smiling New Zealanders waved arms and flags as the two trainloads of rescued Polish exiles chugged slowly towards the Pahiatua railway station.